SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-properties.md

 Follow the steps below:

-1. On the **Asset properties** page, click **Export asset properties**.
+1. On the **Asset properties** page, click **Export**.
 In the resulting dialog box, you see the list of asset properties along with their description and type.
 2. Select one or more desired asset properties and click **Export**.
 3. The dialog closes and a JSON file named 'Export-asset-properties.json' downloads.

 Use the downloaded file to import the asset properties into a DTM application on another tenant.

 {{< c8y-admon-info>}}
-Default properties are not listed under **Export asset properties**.
+Default properties are not listed under **Export**.
 See [Default properties](#default-properties) to view the list of properties available.
 You can export a maximum of 500 asset properties at a time.
 {{< /c8y-admon-info>}}